-Canada, Australia, New Zealand, and Europe.
+The Commission notes that Block has franchises in Canada, Australia, New Zealand, and Europe.
 The Act and Commission regulations prohibit the making of a contribution by a foreign national, or the solicitation or acceptance of a contribution from a foreign national with respect to any election.
-2 U.S.C. \$441e(a); 11 CFR 110.4(a)((1) and (2).6/Block and BLOCKPAC may, therefore, not solicit or accept contributions from employees who are foreign nationals.
-The Act and regulations do not, however, prohibit, the solicitation or acceptance of contributions from executive and administrative employees who are not foreign nationals, even if they work for a foreign subsidiary of the recipient U.S. entity.
-Advisory Opinions 1982-34 and 1979-59.
+2 U.S.C.
+441e(a); 11 CFR 110.4(a)((1) and (2).
+Block and BLOCKPAC may, therefore, not solicit or accept contributions from employees who are foreign nationals.
+The Act and regulations do not, however, prohibit, the solicitation or acceptance of contributions from executive and administrative employees who are not foreign nationals, even if they work for a foreign major or satellite franchisee of Block.
+See Advisory Opinions 1982-34 and 1979-59.

 This response constitutes an advisory opinion concerning application of the Act, or regulations prescribed by the Commission, to the specific transaction or activity set forth in your request.
-See 2 U.S.C. §437f.
+See 2 U.S.C.
+437f.